 Walks and rides leave promptly at the published time, please don’t hold the group up, it’s not fun for you or the other walkers.
 We pride ourselves on our punctuality, we know that you lead busy lives with appointments to keep.

-Please arrive a minimum of 5 minutes beforehand.
+Please arrive at least 10 minutes beforehand.
 All our walks are free and most are between 30 and 90 minutes long

 and less than three miles in length.